Can You Use a Rowing Machine Every Day?

 You use all these muscles every single time you take a stroke.
 So, if you’re rowing at 26 strokes per minute for 20 minutes, that nets out to 520 strokes—not too shabby!

-All that to say, every time you sit down at your rowing machine, you’re going to experience a powerful full-body burn you can’t get from any other form of exercise.
+All that to say, every time you sit down at your rowing machine, you’re going to experience a powerful full-body burn.

 It’s a combination of cardio and strength